 What is a miscarriage?

 Miscarriage is a pregnancy loss in the first 20 weeks of pregnancy.
-About 1 to 2 in 10 women will miscarry, most often in the first trimester (first 13 weeks of pregnancy).
+About 10% to 20% of pregnancies end in miscarriage.
+This occurs most often in the first trimester (first 13 weeks of pregnancy).
 From conception to the eighth week of pregnancy, the developing baby is called an embryo.
 After the eighth week of pregnancy, the baby is called a fetus.

 There are different types of miscarriage.
 These include: